You are here: Urology Textbook > Kidneys > Renal artery stenosis

 Arteriosclerosis is the predominant etiology (90%) of renal artery stenosis, mainly affecting the proximal part of the renal artery.
 The obstruction is caused by eccentric plaques, which narrow the lumen and may lead to dissection or thrombosis with complete vessel occlusion.

-Risk factors of atherosclerosis: hyperlipidemia, hypertension, smoking, male gender, genetics (familiar risk factors), diabetes mellitus, hyperuricemia.
+Risk factors of atherosclerosis: hyperlipidemia, hypertension, smoking, male gender, genetics (familiar risk factors), and diabetes mellitus.

 Renal Artery Stenosis due to Fibromuscular Dysplasia